decisionmechanics/lt1910/notes/Control flow.md

 Write code to check if a number is prime.
 Is 7979 a prime number?

+Hint: Checking if a number is prime involves checking whether it is perfectly divisible by any number smaller than it.

 ### for…of loop

 Standard for loops are very flexible, but they involve a lot of boilerplate.
 There’s also the ever-present danger of committing an “off-by-one” error where you fail to process the first or last value in the sequence.